corelight/zeek2es/Readme.md

   -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -m TIMEZONE, --timezone TIMEZONE
-                        The time zone of the Zeek logs. (default: GMT) -g, --geolocate       Geolocate IP addresses upon ES ingestion.
+                        The time zone of the Zeek logs. (default: GMT) -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
+Takes longer, but worth it.
-  -e, --splitservice    Split the service field into a list.
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
   -z, --supresswarnings
                         Supress any type of warning.
-Die silently.
+Die stoically and silently.
 ```

 ## Requirements: